 We also store any user input or other data entered while the Code was running, and if the Code terminated abnormally, any termination data.

 We store your Executed Code to better understand your learning progress, both individually and aggregated for semantic and statistical analysis.
 Previously Executed Code is not currently visible to you and/or your Verified Teachers, but it may be in the future.

 Submitted Code: we store Code that you submit when you click Mark (or a synonym).
 We store which problem the Code is associated with, the date and time of the submission, and the number of submissions you have made for each problem.

 We also store the response from our automated marking system, which may include whether your Code passed or failed a particular test case, the expected and actual behaviour of your Code, any further analysis or provided hints for your Code, and the number of points awarded.

 We store your Submitted Code to give you and your Verified Teachers detailed information about your learning progress, and to aggregate in semantic and statistical analysis.

-- Tournament Code: we store Code that you submit to tournaments when you click Submit (or a synonym).
+- Tournament Code: we store Code that you submit to a tournament when you click Submit (or a synonym).
 We store which tournament the Code is associated with and the date and time of the submission.
-Your Code competes against the Tournament Code of other users and we store the outcome of each match.
+We compare your Tournament Code against other users’ Tournament Code to create a ranked leaderboard of submissions.

 We automatically collect and store data about your learning activities within the learning interface.

-This may include, but is not limited to, which content in the learning interface you have viewed and how you have interacted with that content (e.g. running and modifying examples, or completing comprehension questions).
+This may include, but is not limited to, which content in the learning interface you have viewed, when, and for how long, and how you have interacted with that content (e.g., running and modifying examples, or completing comprehension questions).
 Activities may also include the completion of particular problems, or sets of problems, within particular time limits or other constraints.

 We may present this information to you in the learning interface, including as part of a gamification system, or as achievement or course completion badges.